shashwatsing/assignment1-handout/README.md

 ### 1.2 `calculate_force_and_torque_from_rpm` (5 points)
 This function calculates the scalar force and 3x1 torque vector from a vector of 4 RPM values using the motor model discussed in class.
-To locally check your results, you can run the `test_calculate_force_and_torque_from_rpm` function, which is located in `test_quadrotor_simulator.py`.

 ### 1.3 `quaternion_derivative` (5 points)
 This function calculates the derivative of the quaternion using the formula covered in the slides.
-To locally check your results, you can use the `test_quaternion_derivative` function, which is located in `test_quadrotor_simulator.py`.

 ### 1.4 `calculate_world_frame_linear_acceleration` (5 points)
 In this function you will implement Equation (4.2) from [1].
-To locally check your results, you can use the `test_calculate_world_frame_linear_velocity` function, which is located in `test_quadrotor_simulator.py`.

 ### 1.5 `calculate_angular_acceleration` (5 points)
 In this function you will implement Equation (4.3) from [1].
-To locally check your results, you can use the `test_calculate_angular_acceleration` function, which is located in `test_quadrotor_simulator.py`.

 ### 1.6 `ode_step` (25 points)
 This function implements the equations of motion for the quadrotor